 - 2.5 teaspoons ~ fill a large spoon approximately halfway with tea

 - 1 tablespoon (3 tsp = 1 tbsp) ~ completely fill a large spoon with tea

 IN A PINCH

-- You can also use bottle caps to measure your tea (most equal around 1 teaspoon)
+- You can use bottle caps to measure out your tea.
+1 bottle cap filled with tea will equal around 1 teaspoon.

-- A standard 3.25 oz ice cream scoop equals 6.5 tablespoons, which you can use to contain and measure out your tea.
-Remember, approximate half of a ping pong ball for 1 tbsp or eyeball the size of 1-3 quarters for 1-3 tsps.
+- A standard size ice cream scoop equals 6.5 tablespoons, which you can use to contain and measure out your tea.
+Remember, approximate half of a ping pong ball for 1 tbsp or barely fill the bottom with tea and eyeball the size of 1-2 quarters for 1-2 teaspoons.

 About Sips by: We’re a female-founded and led startup that makes discovering tea fun, personalized, and affordable.
 The Sips by Box is the only multi-brand, personalized tea subscription box.
 Each month, we match tea drinkers across the U.S. with delicious teas from over 150 global tea brands that we’re sure they’ll love.
 Based out of Austin, Texas, we are adept at savoring a hot mug even when it’s seasonally inappropriate.